Knights of the Round Table: Drian

+Drian is one of King Pellinore's sons out of wedlock in the French cyclical prose tradition of the Arthurian legend.
+In his version, Thomas Malory split him into two characters.

-Drian (Doryan, Driant, Durnor) is one of King Pellinore's sons out of wedlock.
-He is most prominent in the Prose Tristan which describes him as one of the very best of the Knights, alongside Galahad, Lancelot, Palamedes, and his own brother Lamorak.
-There, Drian and Lamorak are hated by Gawain for being sons of Pellinore and for being superior knights to Gawain.
+As Drian (Drians, Driant, Drianz, Doryan), he is prominent in the Prose Tristan which describes him as one of the very best of the Knights of the Round Table after Galahad, Lancelot, Palamedes, and his own brother Lamorak.
+There, he and Lamorak are hated by Gawain for being sons of Pellinore and for being superior knights to Gawain.
 Drian dies when he fights three of King Lot's sons, unhorsing Agravain and Mordred before being mortally wounded and left for dead by Gawain; Lamorak dies soon afterwards while trying to avenge him.

-Drian is called Dornar (Durnor[e]) by Thomas Malory in Le Morte d'Arthur, where he is also killed by Gawain.
-He appears alongside two knights named Darnarde and Dryaun (Dryaunt, Tryan), both of them also derived from the French Drian.
-Malory splits Drian's adventures from the Prose Tristan between the latter two: Dryaun guards a bridge with his brother Alain (one of Drian's other brothers), jousting the passing knights; Darnarde visits King Mark's court with Lamorak, where they defeat Mark and all of his knights but Tristan.
+Drian is called Darnarde (Dornar[d], Durnor[e]) by Malory in Le Morte d'Arthur, where he appears alongside the knight Dryaunt (Dryaun, Tryan) who is also derived from the French Drian.
+Malory splits Drian's adventures from the Prose Tristan between the two: Dryaun guards a bridge with his brother Alain (one of Drian's other brothers), jousting the passing knights; Darnarde visits King Mark's court with Lamorak, where they defeat Mark and all of his knights but Tristan.
 Darnarde is eventually killed alongside his brothers, Aglovale and Tor, when Lancelot rescues Queen Guinevere from the stake.